What you need to know about Winchester

 We’re particularly fond of the High Street, a thoroughfare that has been there since the days of King Alfred.
 At the top of the High Street is the 13th century Great Hall, all that remains of Winchester Castle.

 Our favourite walk takes you through Kingsgate, one of a number of ancient entrances into the city.
-(Southgate was near Hampshire Workspace but has long gone.)
+(Southgate was near Hampshire Workspace but is long gone.)
 As you pass under the arch, look up at St Swithun Upon Kingsgate, a rare remaining example of a church built over a city gate.
 Turn left and look out for the blue plaque marking the last residence of Jane Austen (she is buried in Winchester Cathedral).
 Go past Winchester College (you could take in a tour of the College) and turn right which will bring you to the River Itchen, one of the world’s premier chalk streams and notable for its pure clear water.

 Winchester After Hours

 The main venue for evening entertainment is the Theatre Royal which offers an eclectic range of shows.
 The Railway Inn has interesting music acts and there’s also The Guildhall which features the occasional music or comedy event.
-Whenever you venture into the centre, there’s usually one of Winchester’s many annual festivals, the most famous of which is the Hat Fair, a cornucopia of free street entertainment which takes place every July.
+Whenever you venture into the centre, there’s usually one of Winchester’s many annual festivals going on.
+The most famous of which is the Hat Fair, a cornucopia of free street entertainment which takes place every July.
 Also look out for Winchester Chamber Music Festival in June and Winchester Comedy Festival in the Autumn.